Radio-Equipped Police Cruising Cars Are Considered Here

 Would Aid System

 “One of our trolls now in emergency cases is that we cannot coordinate our efforts as we would like to.
 In case of a holdup or murder, our men get the information over the all-around and, not being sure how well the matter is covered, they hurried to the scene from all directions, being pulled from their beats when they might do more good staying on them.
-In such cases everyone available is rushed to the scene.
-Often, when I get the information, I go myself, not being sure that someone with power of direction is present to handle the matter.
+In such cases, everyone available is rushed to the scene.
+Often, when I get the information, I go myself, not being sure that someone with the power of direction is present to handle the matter.

 Matter of Minutes

-“With radio cars we could be assured that the scene is covered in a matter of minutes; that other cars are on the lookout, and we could use our all around to put all police eyes on the watch in their own bailiwicks (districts, sectors, posts) and thus set up a gantlet that would appall any malefactor.”
+“With radio cars we could be assured that the scene is covered in a matter of minutes; that other cars are on the lookout, and we could use our all-around to put all police eyes on the watch in their own bailiwicks (districts, sectors, posts) and thus set up a gantlet that would appall any malefactor.”

-Observation of the radio car system and other cities has shown not that its uses lie only in emergencies but that the cars can cover a multitude of routine duties during the course of their patrol.
+Observation of the radio car system and other cities has shown not that it's uses lie only in emergencies but that the cars can cover a multitude of routine duties during the course of their patrol.
 Of course, there most conspicuous service has been in the holdups, murders, robberies, riots and in recovering stolen cars, but they frequently are used to transmit important information in a hurry, to investigate complaints that would not interfere with their patrol and to serve as an additional link between headquarters and a patrolman on foot.

-The practice generally followed by police using the radio equiped automobiles is to divide the city into tangent beats.
+The practice generally followed by police using the radio-equipped automobiles is to divide the city into tangent beats.
 Each car works in its outer circle until it receives instructions to follow up a happening within these bounds.
 If a crime has been committed, the other cars continue to patrol their beats and faster time, leaving the machine on the beat to rush to the spot and pick up the trail at the scene of the crime.

 Buffaloes Commissioner had some interesting remarks in this connection on the criminal and is getaway:

-An intermediate step between the all-around call system and the radio equipped squad car was taken some time ago by the Baltimore Police Department when it installed the telephone typewriter in all of its police stations and to headquarters.
+An intermediate step between the all-around call system and the radio-equipped squad car was taken some time ago by the Baltimore Police Department when it installed the telephone typewriter in all of its police stations and to headquarters.
 With this method of inter-communication between all police concentration points, and operator at any point can post all districts immediately on the happenings of unusual interest.

 The operator sits at a typewriter and writes out the information he or she has on hand.
 At the same instant the characters form on a sheet in front of him, they appear on typewriters in all police stations.
 In this way follow up data and corrections can be forwarded to all points at once, while replies and quarries are possible, since an operator at any receiving point may sit at his typewriter and convert his machine into a sending instrument.
 The Teletype room widely used.

 The telephone typewriter idea is being applied throughout the country and many officials believe that eventually the police of the entire country will be linked by this method.
 New York State has just completed a network by which all police departments in the state and all state police barracks are interlinked by the telephone typewriter.
-Plans also are being made to connect the system to those of Massachusetts, Connecticut, Pennsylvania and New Jersey.
+Plans also are being made to connect the system to those of Massachusetts, Connecticut, Pennsylvania, and New Jersey.
 This compares with the old custom of sending telegrams helter-skelter by hit or miss means, without the ability to provide full descriptions or follow-up information.

 Baltimore now has an efficient inter-district line of communications and the best possible means of reaching its foot patrol.
 Through Callboxes and recall lights.
 Commissioner Gaither now is seeking the ultimate in communication – a flying squadron instantly informed and ready to act on anything that may occur.